2024 LE&E Clinical Research Leadership Program Participants

 Apply:

-Applicants will need to submit their current NIH biosketch, personal statement of interest in participating in the program including details of your current research funding and any future research applications you are working towards, proof of recent or ongoing research funding as a Principal Investigator or Co-Principal Investigator, and a letter of recommendation from a mentor or supervisor who can speak to your research leadership potential and research experience.
-Please note that the requirement for the letter of nomination has been changed from a standard narrative to 3 focused questions to be completed by the nominator.
+Applicants will need to submit an application with their current NIH biosketch, personal statement of interest in participating in the program including details of your current research funding and any future research applications you are working towards, proof of recent or ongoing research funding as a Principal Investigator or Co-Principal Investigator, and a letter of nomination from a mentor or supervisor who can speak to your research leadership potential and research experience.
+Please note that required letter of nomination is a form with 3 focused questions to be completed by the nominator.
 The nomination questions and form can be found here.

 Current principal investigators and previous recipients of ACG Institute funding are encouraged to apply.

-Applications will be reviewed by the ACG Institute and will be notified regarding their inclusion in the program (there are no registration fees for the program – it is by invitation only).
+Applications will be reviewed by the ACG Institute and will be notified regarding their inclusion in the program (there are no registration fees for the program).

 Eligibility & Evaluation Criteria: